alexliesenfeld/health/README.md

     Name:    "unreliable-service",
     // Check is allowed to fail up to 4 times until considered unavailable
     MaxConsecutiveFails: 4,
-    // Check is allowed to fail for up to 1 minute until considered unavailable.
+    // Check is allowed to be in an erroneous state for up to 1 minute until considered unavailable.
     MaxTimeInError:      1 * time.Minute,
     Check: myCheckFunc,
 }),